 IT plays an extremely important role in Flipped Learning 3.0: Content and activities are using Multimedia, active learning is also deeply connected with the use of technology, and especially the individual space makes intensive use of ICT.
 From this it can be deduced that digitization occupies an important place in flipped learning and therefore different areas, such as the tools used or the protection of privacy – to name just two topics – are important.

 Feedback and feedback culture have an essential influence on the learning success.
 The five elements in this group determine how feedback should be done to foster efficient learning.

 10. Assessment (7 elements)

-Assessment is traditionally used to evaluate the learning success – that is the same in Flipped Learning 3.0.
-The Elements in this group describe and give suggestions how effective and useful assessments should be implemented and executed.
+Assessment is traditionally used to evaluate the learning success – this is the same in Flipped Learning 3.0.
+The elements in this group describe and give suggestions, how effective and useful assessments should be implemented and executed.